A Channel-Triggered Backdoor Attack on Wireless Semantic Image Reconstruction: Simulation Results

 As shown in Table \ref{tab:PoisioinRatio_SNR_Performance}, increasing the \textit{Poisoning Ratios} under fixed training SNR conditions (e.g., $\mathrm{SNR_{train}} = 1~\mathrm{dB}$) effectively amplifies backdoor reconstruction fidelity while preserving stealthiness (evidenced by the close alignment between $\mathrm{PSNR_m}$ and $\mathrm{PSNR_c}$ and minimal discrepancies between CA and AEVC).
 Notably, even minimal \textit{Poisoning Ratios} (e.g., $P=1\%$) achieve robust backdoor performance with $\mathrm{PSNR_b}$ exceeding $\mathrm{PSNR_m}$ by $17.92~\mathrm{dB}$, while maintaining ASR values above $99.99\%$.
 For a fixed \textit{Poisoning Ratios}, elevating the $\mathrm{SNR_{train}}$ from $\mathrm{1~dB}$ to $\mathrm{10~dB}$ the main task performance is improved with the improvement of $\mathrm{SNR_{train}}$, while the backdoor performance remains stable (ASR=100.0\%,$\Delta\mathrm{CA-AEVC}\leq0.05\%$).

-Furthermore, we evaluate all models in Table \ref{tab:Dataset_Bandwidth_performance} and Table \ref{tab:PoisioinRatio_SNR_Performance} across test SNR ranging from -30 dB to 15 dB to observe the main task performance and backdoor performance.
-As illustrated in Fig.\ref{fig_6}, subfigures (a)-(c) demonstrate performance comparisons across MNIST, CIFAR-10, and ImageNet datasets, while subfigures (d)-(f) analyze effects with \textit{Poisoning Ratios} of 1\%, 5\%, and 10\% respectively.
-The backdoor task achieves the best performance on the predefined backdoor trigger SNR while retaining functional activation within a certain range, but this does not affect the performance of the main task on its predetermined training SNR.
+Furthermore, we evaluate models across test SNR ranging from $\mathrm{-30~dB}$ to $\mathrm{15~dB}$ to observe the main task performance and backdoor performance.
+As illustrated in Fig.\ref{fig_7}, the backdoor task achieves the best performance on the predefined backdoor trigger SNR while retaining functional activation within a certain range, but this does not affect the performance of the main task on its predetermined training SNR.